sjwines/hourofai/forest/forest1.md

 _💡 If you don't like that drone, click the box and change to one of the others you like under **My Assets**, or you can make one of your own!_

-## Did You Know? @showdialog
+## Career Spotlight: Navy Robotic Warfare Specialists @showdialog
 ![U.S. Navy Robotic Warfare Specialist's](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/NavyProfession1.jpg)

-Robotic warfare specialists serve the U.S. Navy and are responsible for the operation, maintenance, and tactical employment of robotic and autonomous systems to achieve a hybrid manned-unmanned fleet.
+**Robotic warfare specialists** serve the U.S. Navy and are responsible for the **operation, maintenance, and tactical employment of robotic and autonomous systems** to achieve a hybrid manned-unmanned fleet.

 ## Move your Sprites Locations
 Let's move your drone to its starting location at the start of the game.